dependabot/dependabot-core/pub/README.md

 ### Limitations

- - No support for updating git-dependencies
+ - Limited updating of git-dependencies
-   * `dart pub` in general doesn't read versions from git, so upgrade logic is limited.
+   * `dart pub` in general doesn't read versions from git, so upgrade logic is limited to upgrading to what the 'ref' is pointing to.
-   * Some variant of support for updating git-dependencies could be added in the future.
  - No support for security advisory integration.
  - If the version found is ignored (by dependabot config) no update will happen (even if, an earlier version could be used)
- - Very limited metadata support (just retrieves the github link)
+ - Limited metadata support (just retrieves the repository link).
  - Only stable versions of Dart and Flutter supported.
- - No support for private package repositories (mostly a configuration issue).
  - `updated_dependencies_after_full_unlock` only allows updating to a later version, if the latest version that is mutually compatible with other dependencies is the latest version of the said package.
 This is a dependabot limitation.

 ### Running locally